 Here’s how our Teacher Certification Program (TCP) makes it possible for you to become a teacher:

-- Get certified to teach secondary (grades 7 – 12) Biology, Chemistry, English, Mathematics, Physics and Social Studies with as little as six classes (if you already hold a bachelor’s degree) plus clinical experience in the school setting and student teaching – no master’s degree required.
+- Get certified to teach secondary (grades 7 – 12) Biology, Chemistry, English, Mathematics, Physics or Social Studies with as little as six classes (if you already hold a bachelor’s degree) plus clinical experience in the school setting and student teaching – no master’s degree required.
 No bachelor’s degree?
 You can earn it at the same time as your certification (see the TCP Application page for details)

 - Take classes on a part-time flexible basis, with courses offered year-round in the late afternoon or evening, as well as online.